-Under the 2019 Variable Compensation Plan, each participant had a designated target bonus, which was set at the same level as their target bonus under the 2018 Variable Compensation Plan.
+Under the 2020 Variable Compensation Plan, each participant had a designated target bonus, which was set at the same level as their target bonus under the 2019 Variable Compensation Plan.
 The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$250,000, and the target bonus for each of our other executive officers was \$125,000.
-If the target financial goals were exceeded, actual bonus awards payable to participants in the 2019 Variable Compensation Plan could have been up to two times their target bonuses.
-There was no threshold or minimum amount payable under the 2019 Variable Compensation Plan.
+If the target financial goals were exceeded, actual bonus awards payable to participants in the 2020 Variable Compensation Plan could have been up to two times their target bonuses.
+There was no threshold or minimum amount payable under the 2020 Variable Compensation Plan.
 The Compensation Committee considered the critical role of Mr. Shu, our President and Chief Executive Officer, in our long-term success when determining his target bonus amount.
 The use of the same target bonus amount for each of our other named executive officers reflected the Compensation Committee's desire to encourage a team approach by treating our executive officers equally with respect to bonus opportunities.
-The actual bonus awards were computed on the basis of our fiscal 2019 operating results, the achievement of specified Rad Hard net revenue and the completion of specified milestones in the development of our new in-place associative computing products, with 15% of each award based on the achievement of targeted net revenues, 25% based on the achievement of targeted operating income, as adjusted to exclude certain specified categories of expenses, 20% based on achievement of meeting specified Rad Hard net revenues and 40% based on the completion of the development milestones.
-The percentage allocation between these four targets reflected a balance between the Compensation Committee's desire to make the target bonus achievable given the comparatively greater ability of our executive officers to increase revenues, while still focusing the attention of our executive officers on our profitability, which it believes to be the more important factor in improving stockholder value
+The actual bonus awards were computed on the basis of our fiscal 2020 operating results, the achievement of specified Rad Hard/Rad Tolerant net revenue and the completion of specified milestones in the development of our new in-place associative computing products, with 15% of each award based on the achievement of targeted net revenues, 25% based on the achievement of targeted operating income, as adjusted to exclude certain specified categories of expenses, 20% based on achievement of meeting specified Rad Hard net revenues and 40% based on the completion of the development milestones.
+The percentage allocation between these four targets reflected a balance between the Compensation Committee's desire to make the target bonus achievable given the comparatively greater ability of our executive officers to increase revenues, while still focusing the attention of our executive officers on our profitability, which it believes to be the more important factor in improving stoc

-For fiscal 2019, our net revenues were 112.2% of the 2019 Variable Compensation Plan target, our adjusted operating income exceeded the maximum required to earn 200% of the operating income portion of the 2019 Variable Compensation Plan bonus award, our Rad Hard shipments were below the minimum required to earn the Rad Hard portion of the 2019 Variable Compensation Plan bonus award and the development milestones achieved were 200% of the 2019 Variable Compensation Plan target.
-Net revenues exceeded the plan targets due to strong sales of our SigmaQuad products primarily in the networking and telecommunications market, including strong sales to our largest customer.
-Adjusted operating income reflected changes in the mix of products sold and the customers that purchased our products, as we sold more higher density, higher average selling price products in fiscal 2019 compared to the prior fiscal year.
+For fiscal 2020, our net revenues were 82.0% of the 2020 Variable Compensation Plan target, our adjusted operating income was below the minimum required to earn the operating income portion of the 2020 Variable Compensation Plan bonus award, our Rad Hard shipments were below the minimum required to earn the Rad Hard portion of the 2020 Variable Compensation Plan bonus award and the development milestones achieved were 100% of the 2020 Variable Compensation Plan target.
+Net revenues were below the 100% target, and adjusted operating income was below the minimum required to earn the operating income portion of the 2020 Variable Compensation Plan bonus award primarily because shipments of Rad Hard products and shipments to our largest customer were both below plan levels.

-Based on these operating results, the lack of achievement of the Rad Hard net revenue target, and the achievement of development milestones, bonuses earned under the 2019 Variable Compensation Plan were 160.9% of the net revenue target bonus, 200% of the adjusted operating income target bonus, 0% of the Rad Hard target bonus and 200% of the development milestones target.
-Original target bonus amounts for each of the named executive officers under the 2019 Variable Compensation

-Plan and the bonuses actually earned under the plan for their services during fiscal 2019 were as follows:
+Based on these operating results, the lack of achievement of the Rad Hard net revenue target, and the achievement of development milestones, bonuses earned under the 2020 Variable Compensation Plan were 54.9% of the net revenue target bonus, 0% of the adjusted operating income target bonus, 0% of the Rad Hard target bonus and 100% of the development milestones target.
+Original target bonus amounts for each of the named executive officers under the 2020 Variable Compensation Plan and the bonuses actually earned under the plan for their services during fiscal 2020 were as follows:

-Name iscal 2019 rget Bonus iscal 2019 nus Earned
+Name F iscal 2020 Target Bonus F iscal 2020 Bonus Earned

-Lee-Lean Shu \$ 250,000 \$ 385,334
+Lee-Lean Shu \$ 250,000 \$ 120,584

-Douglas M. Schirle \$ 125,000 \$ 192,667
+Douglas M. Schirle \$ 125,000 \$ 60,292

-Didier Lasserre \$ 125,000 \$ 192,667
+Didier Lasserre \$ 125,000 \$ 60,292

-Robert Yau \$ 125,000 \$ 192,667
+Robert Yau \$ 125,000 \$ 60,292

-Ping Wu \$ 125,000 \$ 192,667
+Ping Wu \$ 125,000 \$ 60,292